 6. Clean up your washing and household chores

 As you’ll likely be doubling your washing routine with the addition of the newest member of your family, be sure to switch to phosphate-free washing detergent (if you haven’t already) – and protect our seas in the process.
-For super green cleaning credentials you could even mix up your own home surface spray – created from baking soda, lemon and vinegar.
+For super green cleaning credentials, you could even mix up your own home surface spray – created from baking soda, lemon, and vinegar.

 7. Who needs baby food (in jars), anyway?

-Those little baby jars may be convenient, but at what cost?
-Not only do they create waste or require energy to recycle, it’s also difficult to decipher which manufactures truly invest in sustainable production.
+Those baby jars may be convenient, but at what cost?
+Not only do they create waste or require energy to recycle, but it’s also difficult to decipher which manufactures truly invest in sustainable production.

 Truth be told, when babies begin to make the switch from milk to solids, there are only a few foodstuffs that aren’t suitable – just so long as the lumps and textures are right for their age range.
 Here’s a comprehensive timeline to run you through exactly what foods can be introduced, and when (this tackles topics such as which foods are allergenic).
 The great thing about creating your own baby food is that you can be sure of every last ingredient (and its origins).

 8. Carefully consider the furniture that you pick

 If you’re opting to buy new furniture then always consider quality – more robust pieces will last far longer and could go on to be re-sold to live a double lifespan.
 Other pointers include the avoidance of toxic materials and finishes (so always opt for naturally polished wood over highly lacquered, painted furniture).